Radware/Radware-azure-arm-templates/README.md

 ## Template information

-Descriptions for each template are contained at the top of each template in the README file.
+Descriptions for each template are located at the top of each template in the README file.
 Please read the README file before deployment.
 ### Copyright